vinay4y/framework-auto-prac-vinay-koduri/README.md

 To create an account using scripts, just need to update to unique email in the "Registration.feature" file and in "dataFile.yml"
 Instead of hardcoding data, I am reading it from dataFile.yml.
 So, that we can create and update data, without touching the scripts.

-By just changing the variable from the command prompt, the scripts can be executed in various browsers both locally and remotly(template in place and code partially done)
+By just changing the variable from the command prompt, the scripts can be executed in various browsers both **locally and remotly(anywhere in saucelab,seetest,browserstack or in selenium grid etc**(template in place and code partially done)

+**Reports will be saved under target/cucumber-reports/cucumber-html-reports/overview-features.html**

+**please read maven comments to execute the scripts in parallel**

 As requested 2 sceanrios had been automated and making sure the below tasks are completed.

 Tasks: